petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-performance.md

 **Extended Standby Time**

-1. The tag boasts an impressive standby time of up to **4000 hours**.
+1. The tag boasts an impressive standby time of up to **--hours**.
-2. The base station extends this capability to an astounding **8000 hours**.
+2. The base station extends this capability to an astounding **--hours**.

 This means that even during prolonged periods of non-use, the device's battery maintains its integrity.